charleshages/COT3502/Tutorials/Tutorial_3.md

 ## Exercises

-1. **Temperature Checker**: Write a program that asks the user for the current temperature and prints whether it's hot, warm, or cold.
+1. **Temperature Checker**: Write a program that asks the user to input the current temperature.
+Then, have the program print whether it's hot, warm, or cold.
 Consider above 25°C as hot, between 15°C and 25°C as warm, and below 15°C as cold.

 <details>
-<summary><i></i>Click to reveal the answers<\i></summary>
+<summary><i>Click to reveal the answers</i></summary>

 ```python
 # Temperature Checker